 A son of Stephen and Nora Bourke, Sgt Bourke is remembered with honour on the Singapore Memorial.

 Completed on the 30th of September 1940, Operation Green (Unternehmen Grün) consisted of two volumes, one text version describing social, political and geographical conditions in Ireland.
-The second volume consists of a text and pictorial publication showing pictures of cities, towns and vital installations, some which are believed to have been gathered by German agents and military personnel visiting Ireland posing as tourists during the 1930s.
+The second volume consists of a text and pictorial publication showing pictures of cities, towns and vital installations, some of which are believed to have been gathered by German agents and military personnel visiting Ireland posing as tourists during the 1930s.

 Classified “Top Secret” and “Very Urgent”, Operation Green was to have been launched from the French ports of Lorient, St. Nazaire and Nantes following the fall of France in the summer of 1940.

-It was during some unrelated research that I discovered a copy of Operation Green.
 Its faded old black and white photos, along with maps of Mayo locations such as Westport, Newport and Achill, made me stop and think about just how much we owe to the valour of those young RAF heroes, natives of many countries, who, against daunting odds, stopped the Luftwaffe from gaining supremacy in the dark days after the Fall of France when all was still in peril.

-Had Operation Green gone ahead, it would have started with amphibious attacks by crack German troops along the south east coast between Waterford and Dungarvan to be swiftly followed by further attacks from the sea and air along the west coast.
+Had Operation Green gone ahead, it would have started with amphibious attacks by crack German troops along the southeast coast between Waterford and Dungarvan to be swiftly followed by further attacks from the sea and air along the west coast.

 Possible targets included the Shannon estuary, the ports of Galway, Westport, Ballina and Sligo where beachheads would have been established after waves of Stuka and Dornier bombers unleashed terror and destruction to subdue whatever resistance was offered by the lightly armed, part-time Local Defence Force (LDF).